Chevrolet Tahoe: Tahoe

 Carryover trims include the basic LS, LT, and Premier, with Z71 and RST moving from package to trim level, along with the newly-added top-of-the-line High Country trim, giving the Tahoe the highest number of trims of any vehicle in its segment.
 Quad exhaust tailpipes are available on LT and standard on Premier and High Country.

 Although the Tahoe retains a boxy look, it adds a more rounded design and adopts the same Chevrolet design language as the Silverado, featuring a sharply curved front grille and LED lighting.
 The Tahoe nameplate is given greater prominence, being placed front and center on the higher liftgate.

 The dashboard and entertainment system have been fleshed out, moving away from the traditional design.
 Newly updated features include a 10.25-inch touch screen that is now standard on all trims and a pair of 12.6-inch LCD rear screens that can play movies and offer content from passengers’ smartphones and can play different programs on the two screens.
 A new push-button shifter column (P, R, N, D) is placed on the dashboard, nine camera displays for enhanced towing capabilities, and a total of 30 additional safety features have been implemented throughout the Tahoe.
 An Air Ride Adaptive Suspension is standard on the higher trims, likewise with an 8-inch driver screen.

 It also features a Duramax diesel engine as an option (available on all trims and packages except for the Z71) for the first time; a 3.0-liter I6 which produces 277 hp and 460 lbft of torque, a segment-exclusive.
-Pending any changes due to the COVID-19 pandemic that has slowed down production, the fifth generation Tahoe will go on sale in the second quarter of 2020 as a 2021 model.
+The fifth generation Tahoe went on sale in the second half of 2020 as a 2021 model.